 2025 Property Revaluation

-Cleveland County is required by state law to perform a reappraisal of all real property to ensure property values are fair and accurate.
-That reappraisal must occur a minimum of once every eight years.
-Cleveland County is on a four-year reappraisal cycle with the last revaluation in 2021.
+By state law, Cleveland County must perform a reappraisal of all real property to ensure property values are fair and accurate.
+The reappraisal must occur at least once every eight years.
+Cleveland County is currently on a four-year cycle.

 Our next revaluation is effective January 1st, 2025.
 The goal is to bring all property values whether too high or too low to the current market value and provide equalization among all types of properties - whether you own a home, farm, or business.